itspladd/itspladd.github.io/_drafts/bootcamp-postmortem.md

   </p>
 </aside>

-I'm really glad I did, because I met a lot of my fellow students through bug hunting and troubleshooting.
-I also reinforced my own knowledge and discovered weak points when I would try to explain a concept and find out that I was missing something!
+I'm really glad I did, because I got to know a lot of my fellow students through bug hunting and troubleshooting.
+I also reinforced my existing knowledge and discovered my own blind spots when I would try to explain a concept and find out that I didn't actually understand it yet.

-I could talk forever about the instructors, cool [projects](link to lhl projects overview page on portfolio), and student support staff (hi Chetna and Janelle!), but this post would be WAY too long.
+I could talk forever about the instructors, [projects](/portfolio/2021-06-04-lighthouse-projects.html), and student support staff (hi Chetna and Janelle!), but this post would be WAY too long.
 Instead, let's jump to the two self-driven projects of the bootcamp: the midterm and the final.

 ## Midterminal Velocity